 Angus Maclane is one of Pixar's many talented staff members.
 He has the distinction of working on almost every feature after joining the company in 1997 including Up, Wall-E and Toy Story 3.

 If that doesn't make him talented enough, he is an avid Lego builder in his spare time.
-If you take a look at his Flickr stream, Angus has managed to create the likes of Gizmo, Indiana Jones, and Dennis Quad using only Lego pieces.
-Incredible Lego art!
+Take a look at his Flickr stream and you'll see that Angus has managed to create the likes of Gizmo, Indiana Jones, and Dennis Quad using only Lego pieces.